TylerH123/MKS22X-Minicraft/README.md

 ## 5-28-19
 ### Tyler
 Today, I updated the README with the controls to play our game and the description of our game.
 I also worked on the inventory class.
 I added a menu to show which armor is equipped and how much damage reduction the player currently has.
 I added a tree class.
 For player class, I added a method that checks if new armor has been equipped, so the damage reduction gets updated.
+Under the armor class, I added a way to equip the armor from the inventory.